The Latest: House Democrats unveil plan to open government

 11:45 a.m.

-House Democrats are unveiling legislation to re-open the government without money for President Donald Trump's border wall.
+House Democrats are unveiling legislation to reopen the government without money for President Donald Trump's border wall.

 The House is preparing to vote on the package Thursday when the new Congress convenes.
 This is according to an aide who was not authorized to discuss the plan publicly and spoke on condition of anonymity.